Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Regulatory compliance while preserving user privacy
 - Intuitive interface optimized for island connectivity constraints

-The Exchange will be seamlessly integrated with both the physical and digital infrastructure components, with node operators helping to secure the exchange's transactions and local distribution hubs potentially serving as access points.
+The Web3 Market Place will be seamlessly integrated with both the physical and digital infrastructure components, with node operators helping to secure the exchange's transactions and local distribution hubs potentially serving as access points.

 ### 3.4 Integration Model

 The platform's unique strength comes from the seamless integration between physical and digital components:

-1. **Bitcoin-Secured Data Flow Integration:** Node operators collect and process data that flows through external oracles to update NFTs across Bitcoin-secured networks, creating a real-time connection between physical reality and digital representations with enhanced security.
+1. **Bitcoin-Secured Data Flow Integration:** Node operators collect and process data that flows through secure channels to update NFTs across Bitcoin-secured networks, creating a real-time connection between physical reality and digital representations with enhanced security.

 2. **Financial Flow Integration:** Digital marketplace transactions trigger physical fulfillment through distribution hubs, with verification feedback completing the cycle.